-Dry ESPs can be used alone for removal of free flowing particulates, but must be combined with scrubbers or similar equipment to capture VOCs.
+Dry ESPs can be used alone for the removal of free-flowing particulates but must be combined with scrubbers or similar equipment to capture VOCs.

 Figure 4 shows a water cooled jacketed Wet ESP called Condensing WESPtm employed for air pollution control in a textile system.
 The hot, contaminated inlet stream is cooled from 300 to 140 F in a quencher.
 Then a low-energy scrubber removes particles larger than 2 microns.

 The pretreated gas stream passes into a multitude of tubes containing ionizing electrodes.
 Each electrode has a number of sharp points which give off the corona discharge that mobilizes the particles.
 When the particles are charged to the point of saturation, they migrate toward the walls of the collecting tubes.

 Within the double-walled, water cooled collection chamber several processes take place which greatly increases the effectiveness of the device.